 - Think of times you have tried something new and succeeded.

 - Think about your qualities that have helped you in your life.
-Make a list and think about how you might use these qualities in the future.

 - Accept compliments when people give them to you.

-- The Second Story Youth Health Service
+- The Youth Health Service

 - Central: 57 Hyde St, Adelaide

 - North: 6 Gillingham Rd, Elizabeth

 - Your doctor.